h2non/hu/README.md

 #### isError(value)
 Return: `boolean`

-Checks if the given value is a error type
+Checks if the given value is an error type

 #### isElement(value)
 Return: `boolean`